go-orb/go-orb/README.md

 ## License

-go-orb is Apache 2.0 licensed.
+go-orb is Apache 2.0 licensed and is based on go-micro.